How to reduce your AWS NAT Gateway bill

 LLM performance degrades significantly as context windows grow.
 This isn't a minor detail—it fundamentally shapes how you should work.
 Keep sessions focused.
 Know when to start fresh and pass context forward.
 Use compaction strategies (like Claude's /compact) before you hit the wall, not after.

 Stop trying to one-shot features.
 The pattern that consistently works: start with "help me figure out how to build this," flesh out product and technical details, and only move to implementation when the plan is solid.
 Most harnesses have planning modes now—use them.
 Track plans in markdown files.
 Your future self (and your future agents) will thank you.
+Not everything needs a formal plan, of course, but when you're doing real work it will help you in the long run.

 A lot of valuable context evaporates when we don't write down the decisions we make with our agents.
 I think of this like the ADR pattern, but for both human and AI consumption.
 Don't track everything—track the important decisions.
 Plans, architectural choices, the "why" behind non-obvious implementations.